University of California, Irvine: Governance

 Like other University of California campuses, UC Irvine operates under a system of shared governance, or a partnership between the Chancellor and his administration and the faculty through the Academic Senate.
 The Chancellor is the chief campus officer and has authority over the campus budget.
 The Academic Senate has authority to determine the conditions for admission and supervise courses and curricula.
 The Chancellor is nominated by and is responsible to the Regents of the University of California and the UC President.

 After the Chancellor, the second most senior official is the Executive Vice Chancellor and Provost, the university's chief academic and operating officer.
-Every school on campus reports to the Executive Vice Chancellor and Provost through a Dean, and all other academic and administrative units report to his office through a Vice Chancellor or chief administrator.
+Every school on campus reports to the Executive Vice Chancellor and Provost through a Dean, and all other academic and administrative units report to this office through a Vice Chancellor or chief administrator.
 A partial list of these units includes Campus Recreation, Intercollegiate Athletics, Planning and Budget, Student Affairs, UC Irvine Libraries, UC Irvine Medical Center, and University Advancement.